 - Vocational Training: Evaluation includes skills obtained from on the job training or training in a school setting.
 The type of training received is crucial and whether the claimant obtained a license or certificate to engage in an occupation must be clarified.
 Any evaluations made by a State or private vocational agency should be obtained.

 - Military History: Branch of the military; duration of service, highest rank obtained, and skill set derived from training are crucial vocational indicators.
 Frequently, skills and experience attained in military service are transferrable to the civilian sector.

 - Education: Factors include, highest grade level, repetition of grade levels, participation special classes, GED or high school diplomas, reading ability and understanding of basic instructions; mathematical skills such as making change, adding and subtracting, multiplication and division; division/fractions.

-Deerfield Beach Social Security Attorney Randy Zeldin, Esq. will be pleased to meet you for free consultation in one of his convenient offices to discuss your Social Security Disability case.
-Please call for a free consultation.
+Deerfield Beach Social Security Attorney Randy Zeldin, Esq. will be pleased to meet you for free case review in one of his convenient offices to discuss your Social Security Disability case.
+Please call for a free case review.

 The Boca Raton law office of Deerfield Beach Social Security Disability Randy Zeldin, Esq. is conveniently located on 6111 Broken Sound Pkwy NW, #200.

 Contact us online or call (877) 839-4243 today for a free and confidential consultation!